Daytime TV's Lorraine Kelly has sold her impressive Dundee home, just four months after putting it on the market!

-The house, which Lorraine bought with her husband Steve seven years ago, is said be one of the ‘finest houses' in Broughty Ferry, where it's located, in the Scottish city of Dundee.
+Lorraine and Steve - who now call Buckinghamshire home - bought the house in 2010 for £775,000 and it's said be one of the ‘finest houses' in Broughty Ferry, where it's located, in the Scottish city of Dundee.

-Savills, the agent selling Lorraine's house, also revealed that the area was called, "one of the poshest suburbs" in Europe by late Dundee University historian Charles McKean - so it's clearly a sought-after area.
+Savills (opens in new tab), the agent who sold Lorraine's house, also revealed that the area was called, "one of the poshest suburbs" in Europe by late Dundee University historian Charles McKean - so it's clearly a sought-after area.

 It's also famed for being a private area, with few main roads, making it perfect for one of the most popular and well-known presenters in the UK.

-The six-bedroom house Lorraine shares with her family has three reception rooms and gorgeous, enclosed gardens, complete with sprawling driveway and pond.
+The six-bedroom house Lorraine shared with her family has three reception rooms and gorgeous, enclosed gardens, complete with sprawling driveway and pond.

 The listing also revealed that Lorraine and her husband installed an electric Aga and Sky broadband when they moved in, although the house still maintains much of its original panelling, cornices and doors, from when it was built in 1927.

-Lorraine also uses one of the rooms as a dressing room, while the other rooms are used for guests, and one as an office.
+Lorraine also used one of the rooms as a dressing room, while the other rooms were used for guests, and one as an office.

-And when she and her family are keen to relax, the home also comes with an outdoor hot tub - perfect for those chilly Scottish days.
+And when she and her family were keen to relax, the home also comes with an outdoor hot tub - perfect for those chilly Scottish days.

-The listing reads, 'All in all, the layout and presentation of the house are ideal for both modern family living and for entertaining.
+The listing read, 'All in all, the layout and presentation of the house are ideal for both modern family living and for entertaining.
 The finish and presentation throughout is exceptional.'

-Lorraine only lives in the house over the weekend, as she stays in London during the week in order to present her ITV breakfast show, Lorraine.
+Lorraine only lived in the house over the weekends, as she stays in London during the week in order to present her ITV breakfast show, Lorraine.

-She also has a home in the capital, which she uses as her base during the week.
-The flat has been described as ‘super-central', so perfect for reaching the ITV studios.
+Her flat in the capital, which she uses as her base during the week, has been described as ‘super-central', so perfect for reaching the ITV studios.